mrdsantos/mrdsantos/README.md

 -   🌱 I’m currently learning Javascript and Databases.
 -   💬 Ask me about anything.
 I'm aways open, even for smal talk or chit chats.
+-   :warning: I really want to have a mentor, if you think you can help please get in touch.
 -   😄 Pronouns: ...He/Him.
 -   📫 How to reach me:
 -